lavaorg/telex/docs/DATA_FORMATS_INPUT.md

 # Input Data Formats

-Telegraf contains many general purpose plugins that support parsing input data using a configurable parser into [metrics][].
+Telex contains many general purpose plugins that support parsing input data using a configurable parser into [metrics][].
 This allows, for example, the `kafka_consumer` input plugin to process messages in either InfluxDB Line Protocol or in JSON format.